 Another easy idea is to work on paying off your debt to decrease your credit utilization.
 This helps both your credit score and your overall loan or credit application.

 With bad credit, there are only so many quick fixes you can implement before hitting a wall with your progress.
-But a credit repair company can help you fully exercise your rights when it comes to removing negative items and fixing your bad credit.
+But a credit repair company can help you fully exercise your rights when it comes to removing negative accounts and fixing your bad credit.

 Bad credit doesn’t have to make you feel like you’re backed into a corner.
 You may still have credit options available to you now, and there are also concrete steps you can take to get back on a better financial path.